SWALLOW-TAILED KITE AWARD

 Nancy L. Newfield – On October 16, 2018, Nancy Newfield was recognized for her contributions to Louisiana ornithology, inspiring wildlife gardening, and, especially, for her 39 years of banding and studying hummingbirds.
 Nancy was the first person to draw attention to the phenomenon of western hummingbirds overwintering in the southeast.
 In 1979, Nancy became the twelfth licensed hummingbird bander in North America.
 In that year she launched her long-term research which has advanced our knowledge on hummingbird distribution, migration, and longevity.

 An important part of her lasting legacy is her mentoring of so many birders and banders, including Bill Bowie, Steve Locke, Joan Garvey, and Charlotte Seidenberg, pictured here with her.
-Nancy is a Past President of OAS, and a long-time member of the Crescent Bird Club.
+Nancy is a former Board Member of OAS, and a long-time member of the Crescent Bird Club.
 She is also a Past President of the Louisiana Ornithological Society.
 She served on the Louisiana Bird Record Committee for 12 years, retiring this past spring.
 In her career as a free-lance writer, Nancy has authored three books on hummingbirds and gardening to attract wildlife and has written numerous articles on these subjects.

 Joelle Finley (left) receives Swallow-tailed Kite Award, an original painting of a Green Jay, by Joan Garvey (right).